Bio

 2025 How Is LLM Reasoning Distracted by Irrelevant Context?
 An Analysis Using a Controlled Benchmark

-- Ran controlled experiments showing irrelevant extra sentences consistently degrade LLM reasoning in a predictable pattern.
+- Ran controlled experiments showing irrelevant extra sentences consistently degrade LLM reasoning in a predictable pattern, finding 6 novel results for next generation LLMs pretraining laws.

 - Found harder (deeper, multi-step) problems are more easily distracted, with mistakes from both picking wrong paths and arithmetic calculations.